Office of Institutional Effectiveness, Research, and Planning (IERP)

 Mission Statement:

 The Office of Institutional Effectiveness, Research, and Planning (OIERP) supports the university in fulfilling the University's overarching mission, values, and strategic priorities.
-With a steadfast commitment to excellence, OIERP offers forward-thinking leadership across a spectrum of vital domains, including strategic planning, key institutional performance indicators, institutional assessment and research, and accreditation.
-Our multifaceted responsibilities encompass the meticulous collection, rigorous analysis, and transparent reporting of critical institutional information, enabling campus stakeholders to drive data-informed decisions.
-There is an unwavering commitment to enhancing educational quality and safeguarding data integrity, all while keeping a laser focus on the paramount objectives of student success, student learning, and institutional excellence.
-OIERP's tireless efforts are dedicated to propelling the University forward as a beacon of educational excellence and innovation.
+With a commitment to excellence, OIERP offers forward-thinking regarding strategic planning, key institutional performance indicators, institutional assessment and research, and accreditation.
+Our multifaceted responsibilities encompass the collection, rigorous analysis, and transparent reporting of critical institutional information, enabling campus stakeholders to drive data-informed decisions.

 Office of Institutional Effectiveness, Research, and Planning (OIERP) Objectives